nics-tw/ex-sbom/CONTRIBUTING.md

-# Contributing to ex-s
+# Contributing to ex-sbom

-Again, thank you for your interest in contributing to ex-s!
+Again, thank you for your interest in contributing to ex-sbom!
 We appreciate your willingness to help us improve the project.
 Before you start contributing, please take a moment to read through our guidelines to ensure a smooth collaboration.

 ## Code of Conduct